Residual permutation test for regression coefficient testing: Proof of minimax rate optimality results

-where for the inequality $(i)$ we apply that we are under $\mathcal{E}$.
+where for the equality $(i)$ we apply that we are under $\mathcal{E}$.
 Then as a direct consequence of Lemma~\ref{lem:natcomb}, we prove the first claim of~\eqref{eq:naupp_epsilon}.
-For the second claim of~\eqref{eq:naupp_epsilon}, using that $\bP_k \bv \overset{d}{=} \bv$, The result follows the same argument as the first claim of~\eqref{eq:naupp_epsilon}.
+The second claim of~\eqref{eq:naupp_epsilon} follows from an analogous argument.

 In the rest of the proof we focus on proving the first statement of~\eqref{eq:naupp_e}, and the second statement can be prove via a similar argument.
 To prove this statement, we apply again the decomposition